 Kamuzu International Airport, also known as Lilongwe, is the largest airport in Malawi, though it's quite small by international standards.
 Malawi Airlines is the national carrier (it's hubbed here), and it flies across the country, as well as to several countries in Africa, including Tanzania, Kenya, and South Africa.
 A few international airlines also connect to nearby countries.
 The airport is quite small, and most of the facilities are pre-security.

 - Location of the Airport: 30 miles from the capital, Port Louis

 - Cons: Lines at immigration can get long

 - Ground Transportation: Taxis are readily available, though most hotels set up transfers for their guests.

-Sir Seewoosagur Ramgoolam International Airport, also known as Plaisance International Airport, is the busiest in Mauritius, with 4.1 million travelers flying through in 2018.
+Sir Seewoosagur Ramgoolam International Airport is the busiest in Mauritius, with a capacity of four million travelers to fly through per year.
 It's a hub for Air Mauritius, but many other international airlines fly here from Europe and Asia, including British Airways, Emirates, and TUI.